Have you ever owned a Swiss Army Knife?

-Have you ever owned a swiss army knife?
+Tonight I want to talk about product overshoot.
+But to do that I have to start with a question: have you ever owned a Swiss Army Knife?
 If you've ever stepped into a store to buy one, then you know the options are endless.
 In fact the only real limit to your selection is how heavy you want your pocket to be.

-In product development, whether it's swiss army knives or software products, it's easy to get excited about putting one more thing into the product.
+In product development, whether it's Swiss Army Knives or software products, it's easy to get excited about putting one more thing into the product.

-We know it's not true, but when we're hip deep in product development it's easy to want to add more.
+We know it's not true, but when we're hip-deep in product development it's easy to want to add more.
 And the guys who are thinking about a return on investment are more than willing to make the assumption that more feature means a higher price.

 - The product gets more complicated.